 - The overall air quality of your Pierre area home

-For your typical 1"-3" air filters, the OEM specs basically tell you to change them bi-monthly, which is really a great rule of thumb.
+For your typical 1"-3" air filters, the manufacturers basically tell you to change them every 30-60 days, which is really a great rule of thumb.
 However, generalities may not be suitable for your specific needs.
-If you suffer from light to moderate allergies, you may need to upgrade the air filter or change them even more regularly than OEM specifications.
-On the other hand, if you're in a low population area, own a less occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
+If you suffer from light to moderate allergies, you may need to upgrade the air filter or change them even more often than OEM specifications.
+On the other hand, if you're in a low population area, own a infrequently occupied home (like a vacation home) or an area where there are fewer cars around, replacing your air filters each year may be quite sufficient.
 Why should you factor in your pets?
 They have a tendency to shed, which can clog your air filter in no time, just like a vacuum.
 Naturally, the air filter is just doing its job by capturing pet hair and dander, but tremendously dirty filters can cause seriously reduced HVAC performance.

 - Infrequently occupied home or single occupant homes without pets or allergies: Change 6-12 months

 - Average suburban home without pets: Change every 90 days

 - Got a cat or dog: Change every 60 days